 Breast Cancer Screening: Mammography

 Screening mammography is used to find early-stage breast cancer at a time when it is more easily cured—when the cancer is still too small to be felt as a lump, and when the risk of cancer spreading is still low.
-Dartmouth-Hitchcock offers the latest breast health services and mammography breast exams including 2-dimensional (2-D) digital mammography, and 3-D digital breast mammography tomosynthesis.
+We offer the latest breast health services and mammography breast exams including 2-dimensional (2-D) digital mammography, and 3-D digital breast mammography tomosynthesis.

 If your screening mammogram suggests that you need further testing, we have a full range of diagnostic tests, including additional mammography, breast ultrasound, MRI (magnetic resonance imaging), and, if needed, breast biopsy.
-Our highly trained team of radiologists works closely with the Comprehensive Breast Program at Norris Cotton Cancer Center (NCCC) to provide a thorough diagnosis and approach to your breast health.
+Our highly trained team of radiologists works closely with the Comprehensive Breast Program at Dartmouth Cancer Center to provide a thorough diagnosis and approach to your breast health.

 Evaluation and treatment